rehierl/node-tree-outliner/1-0-mathematics/1-2-1-subset-equality.md

 proof that `(V subset-of W) -> (#V <= #W)` is true

+* Note that this can be easily read from the definition of subgroup-of.
 * In order for `(V subset-of W)` to be false, `V` needs to contain one or more elements that are not in `W`.
 But, that is "assumed" to not be the case.
 * In order for `(#V <= #W)` to not be true, even though `(V subset-of W)` is